After The And Band/Perfect Strangers:

 Mark played with many different Nelson muso’s.
 He had a very sharp mind and could pull off spontaneous raps easily which made him a great entertainer.
 A video performance of him with a few of the local Maori fellas called “Sharkface at The Watchtower” is on you tube @ http://www.youtube.com/user/nasusselams

 1995 was Crimson Blood Spit which was with Nathan Judge again as bass player and a variety of drummers.

-1996 I had formed my own band Morrigan http://www.myspace.com/eusselams and Mark and I were just discussing having a joint gig.
+1996 I had formed my own band Morrigan (a new link is in progress) and Mark and I were just discussing having a joint gig.
 Sadly it never came about.
 He passed away March 16th 1996.

-In 2001 I produced, with the help of Dave White, a compilation CD of Mark’s music called, Sharkface – The Farces of Vitriol.
+In 2001, I produced with the help of Dave White (ex Lung), a compilation CD of Mark’s music titled, Sharkface – The Farces of Vitriol.
 This was a selection of music from each era that I had known his music, dating 1980 to 1995.
 It has been distributed to National Archives, National Library and Radio New Zealand, so it remains a recorded part of New Zealand musical history.